-Your notebook uses a six-cell Lithium-Ion battery pack that provides power when you don't have access to an AC outlet.
+Your notebook uses a four-cell (or six-cell) Lithium-Ion battery pack that provides power when you don't have access to an AC outlet.

 Note: It is necessary that you charge the battery pack for at least 6 hours before using it for the first time.
 Note: In the Standby Suspend mode, a fully charged battery loses its power in roughly 1/2 day or less.
 When not being used, the battery's power will deplete in 1-2 month.